 We are already living in a world where HR systems proliferate the market.
 Most organizations, including big names like Nike, have between six and fifteen solutions for human resources in place.
 Adding another tech stack to the plate would have to be approached with much caution.

 The metaverse is an exciting new technology that businesses and HR departments should be aware of.
-Companies that take the time to consider the practical applications and opportunities for a metaverse in their organisation will be ahead of the game when it comes to meeting the needs of their employees.
+Companies that take the time to consider the practical applications and opportunities for metaverse in hr in their organisation will be ahead of the game when it comes to meeting the needs of their employees.